IMPROVING THE MANAGEMENT OF OIL PALM LANDSCAPES ACROSS ASIA, AFRICA AND LATIN AMERICA

 Developing models of palm oil landscapes that merge social and economic perspectives using ‘participatory group modelling’, and building future scenarios that cover different management and policy options.

-The project has created a large consortium of partners.
-These range from ETH Zurich, to local universities such as Bogor University, Javeriana University, and practitioners such as CIFOR, CIRAD, WWF Colombia, WWF Cameroon and LHI working jointly on the project.
+The project has created a large consortium of partners who are working together.
+These range from ETH Zurich to local universities such as Bogor University, Javeriana University, and practitioners such as CIFOR, CIRAD, WWF Colombia, WWF Cameroon and LHI.

-Each group of partners at the local level are convening relevant stakeholders.
+Each group of partners at the local level have convened relevant stakeholders.
 In Colombia, Javeriana University, NES Naturaleza and WWF Colombia convened a group of 14 key stakeholders from 11 public and private institutions to begin the process of developing the PARDI model relating to oil palm plantations in the Llanos (Orinoco Basin) region.

 In Cameroon, the modelling work has been used to understand the constraints and drivers that shape palm oil transformation inefficiencies.
-Based on information from experts, OPAL developed a palm oil supply chain role playing game (CoPalCam).
+Based on information from experts, OPAL developed a palm oil supply chain role-playing game (CoPalCam) to explore plausible scenarios of future sustainable oil palm development.
 This was tested with experts and then validated with local producers.
-It was also used to engage the inter-ministerial committee regulating the palm oil sector as well as experts from UNEXPALM during a workshop in April 2016.
+It was also used to engage the inter-ministerial committee regulating the palm oil sector as well as experts from UNEXPALM (union of palm oil producers) during a workshop in April 2016.